slaclab/pydm-tutorial/docs/source/action/python.rst

   * **Step 2.3.**

-    Adding the code to connect the ``QPushButton`` click and perform the search on our data.
+    Add the code to connect the ``QPushButton`` click and perform the search on our data.

     .. note::